lindseydortch/ga-project-1/notes.md

   5. Be able to reset game or start a new game when they have won

   Last Minute Touches
-  1. Get hint button working
+   ✅ Get hint button working
   2. Get reset game button working
   3. Style Winning CSS popup
   4. Be able to start a new game from winning popup
   5. If you try to exit out of the popup then it automatically starts a new game for you if you win
   6. Markdown for readme
+  7. Make it responsive